Chakrabortysoura/NvFile/README.md

 Some smaller features on the development roadmap-
 1. A seperate preview window for files and directories.
-2. Implementing fuzzy search in the search mode for better user experience.

 ## Be sure to Checkout